 Read Between The Lines

 Sometimes entrée names may sound inconspicuous, but anything that uses the word breaded, crispy, saucy, creamy and stuffed is most likely to be loaded with saturated or Trans fats.
 Some other descriptions to look out for include buttered, pan – fried, cheese sauce, sautéed, au lait and a la mode.

 When ordering, ask the waiter to box half of the main course before serving it on the table.
 Bring it home and eat the other half later.
 Or, if you are dining with someone else you can split the entre.
 Chances are, most restaurants have hefty servings, with each plate containing at least two or three times more than the recommended amount per serving.

 After successfully eating healthy while dining outside, you might find tempting to reward yourself with a mouth watering dessert.
 But, if you do, then you defeat the whole purpose of eating healthy and making right food choices when dining out.
 The best thing to do is to skip the dessert if you can.
 But if you’re one to end a meal with a sweet treat, opt to have it when you get home.
 You can always have a small piece of chocolate or at least a scoop of ice cream at home.
 This would make a better choice that some syrup laden banana–split or a big slice of an icing chocolate–shaving topped moist chocolate cake.
 An exception would be if the restaurant offers fruit as dessert.

 With a little discipline you can eat healthy while dining out - it will take some work and getting used to, but we assue you it is defintely possible.
 After eating for a while, you will be able to taste the fat, salt, and sugar in the bad foods and drinks.
 Once you get to this stage, you are well on your way to become healthy and you'll set the course for weight loss.
-If you haven't joined a gym, be sure you find one at http://www.reviewagym.com which is necessary if you are serious about getting rid of the extra pounds.
+If you haven't joined a gym, find a gym fast with our website directory.
+Committment to a gym helps if you are serious about getting rid of the extra pounds.